sistla-gautam/second-brain/2Areas/NicheSolv/Reports (2025).md

 		- pushed the code for further review
 		- wrote down documentation for the SVG resizing part
 		- worked on OOPS assignment 2. got review comments on the same and finished the assignment
+	- Feb 25, 2025
+		- went to YTI
+		- worked on additional test cases for SVG
+		- pushed the same for creating tags
+		- connected with Ashish to discuss the Appsmith and sync service implementation in higher environments